fterdal/ttp-summer-2025/assignments/07-React2.md

 This assignment has a Starting Point repo, which can be found [HERE](https://github.com/fterdal/React-2-Forms).
 One person in your group should fork this repository and add the other members of the group as collaborators.
 Each member of the group should take an active role in committing and pushing to this forked repository.

 You'll be implementing a book reviewing app, similar to Goodreads or StoryGraph.
 The basic functionality will include creating a new book, and viewing a list of the books that have been created, all on the same page.
+Optionally, you may want to add a search bar, to filter the book list in various ways.

 Each book should have the following fields: